International Village Ministries is a non-profit organization with 501(c)(3) status. Contributions are tax deductible using IRS guidelines.

-Sharing God's message in a culturally sensitive manner helps build bridges between different cultures to change lives of international students.
+Sharing God's message in a culturally sensitive manner helps build bridges between different cultures to change the lives of international students.
 Delivering the message in their mother tongues is critical for these students.

-Typically, these churches have all necessary audio and video equipment.
+Typically, these churches have all of the necessary audio and video equipment.
 Our officers only need to bring a PowerPoint file with laser pointer for visual aid.
 We teach God's words to uplift an individual's spirit and preach the principles of the Bible.

 These services are conducted with prayer and thought.
 A sermon is developed using hermeneutic skills.
-The honorariums for our services are faith based and non obligatory.
+The honorariums for our services are faith based and non-obligatory.

 Websites offering international resources